neely/neely.github.io/_pages/patterns.md

 - Add a `manifest.json` and service worker to cache `index.html` and the last-fetched ledger for offline reading.
 - Make the repo private and route all reads through the authenticated API.

+> **Where Hyde fits:** [Hyde](https://github.com/neely/hyde) — the Jekyll post composer covered in [this post](/Building-a-Mobile-First-Post-Composer-for-Jekyll/), live on [neely.github.io](https://neely.github.io) — is a close cousin of this pattern: GitHub as database, fine-grained PAT-gated write, no processing pipeline.
+The difference is what's being written (Markdown posts and front matter instead of JSON ledger rows), but the mechanics — Contents API, SHA-based updates, no server — are the same shape.

 ---

 ## Tier 3 — Google as the Backend